RulesCommittee/BylawsRepository/README.md

       - (e) Impeachment

       - (f) Any of the following formal sanctions:

         - (i) Censure - An official public condemnation from the branch leader for violating the rules, policies, and procedures of the Union and/or branch.
 A censure has no formal penalty other than simply stating a violation has occurred.

         - (ii) Temporary Removal From Meetings - a member may be temporarily removed from an official meeting at the discretion of ⅔ of the branch membership.
 This vote may only be overturned by the Branch leader.
 A ⅔ majority vote of the branch must also take place in order for this removal to be overturned.
 The length of a single suspension shall be no more than two meetings.

         - (iii) Expulsion from a Specific Office - If an individual is serving in an additional appointed capacity, they may be dismissed from their duties by their respective branch head.
 They will retain the right to serve as a elected member pending the possibility of an official impeachment vote.
 Individuals elected within a Union branch (ex.
 Executive Senator or Allocations Board Chairperson) may be removed by a ⅔ vote of the branch membership.

-  -**SECTION 3.**
+  - **SECTION 3.**
     The following Oath of Office shall be administered to all new members at the beginning of their respective terms:
 “I (name of Union member) do solemnly swear (or affirm) that I will faithfully perform the duties of the office to which I have been elected; That I will abide by the Student Union Constitution, By-Laws, Code of Conduct, and mission of the Student Union; That I will work tirelessly to hear the unheard, be a voice for my constituents, and be a changemaker for good and for justice; And that I will forever strive for a better Union, a better Brandeis, and a better community for all.”

-# ❧ ARTICLE XII: AMENDMENTS TO THE BYLAWS
+# ❧ ARTICLE XIII: AMENDMENTS TO THE BYLAWS

   - **SECTION 1.** Any and all legislation amending these Bylaws shall, prior to any vote of the Senate, be submitted for study to the Senate Committee on the Bylaws, which shall act pursuant to Section 6, Article VI of these Bylaws.